Financing for equity in pre-primary education

 Key financing indicators (UIS Data)

 The official entrance age to pre-primary education in 2023 was 3 years old.
 In 2023, the number of years of free pre-primary education granted in legal frameworks was 3 years.
-The number of years of compulsory pre-primary education granted in legal frameworks is not available.
+The number of years of compulsory pre-primary education granted in legal frameworks is not available on UIS Data.
 For 2023, the net enrolment rate for pre-primary for both sexes was 75,25%.

 Governance

-The Ministry of Education, Research, Youth, and Sports ensures basic financing for pre-school children enrolled in accredited public and private education facilities.
+The Ministry of Education and Research ensures basic financing for pre-school children enrolled in accredited public and private education facilities.
 This financing is based on the standard cost per student or child, as outlined in the Ministry's methodology.
-Financing for pre-academic units includes basic, complementary, and additional funding.
+Financing for pre-primary units includes basic, complementary, and additional funding.

 Tuition-free status